juancarlosmiranda/python_code_recipes/README.md

 # Python Code Recipes
 This is a site dedicated to my notes on the Python language.
 Here I try to collect part of my experience of the day with the use of this language.

-## Contents Practical Workshop - Introduction to Python Fundamentals
+## Contents Practical Workshop - Introduction to Python Fundamentals (07/2023)
+Study material, practical exercises shared during the workshop held at the [Agricultural University of Athens (AUA)](https://www.aua.gr) in July-August 2023.

 | Package                   | Description            |
 |---------------------------|-------------------------|